 - If you end up deciding you want more feedback, your Coaching Report payment works for you.
 Half the cost of the Coaching Report will be applied to your further book coaching, for the project that was already submitted.

 This is the tier I most recommend.
-It isn’t as expensive as the Grammar-and-Content Coaching, but it will get you the same line-by-line response (minus addressing any spelling, grammar, or awkwardly worded sentences).
+It isn’t as expensive as the Editing-and-Coaching Package, but it will get you the same line-by-line response (minus addressing any spelling, grammar, or awkwardly worded sentences).
 If you’re very confident in your English skills or already work with a proofreader or line editor, this level of Book Coaching will complement that, giving you the character analysis and big picture feedback your story needs.

 - Rate of $0.002 per word (or $2 per every 1,000 word) with the word count rounded down to the nearest hundred-word increment to offset any word counting software errors.
 This means a 100,000 word novel, a bit longer than The Hobbit but shorter than Pride and Prejudice, is $200, while shorter works like A Christmas Carol or The Lion, The Witch, and the Wardrobe would be around $60 or $80, respectively.